Carbon removal for individuals

 What it is

-Biomass residues (often agricultural waste) are converted into biochar, a stable, carbon-rich material.
-When applied to soils, biochar stores carbon for centuries while also improving soil health, water retention, and agricultural productivity.
+Biomass residues, often agricultural waste, are converted through pyrolysis into biochar, a stable, carbon-rich material.
+When applied appropriately, biochar stores carbon for centuries while also supporting soil health, water retention, and agricultural productivity.

 Durability

-Carbon is locked away for 100+ years, often centuries, with low reversal risk when produced and applied correctly.
+Carbon is locked away for 100+ years, often much longer, with low reversal risk when produced and applied correctly.

-Quantified under established methodologies, third-party verified, and issued as removal certificates that are tracked and retired in a public registry.
+Biochar removals can be quantified under established methodologies, independently verified, and issued as ex-post removal certificates that are tracked and retired in a public registry.

 Availability for individuals

-Widely available today at small or large volumes, making it one of the most practical ways for individuals to purchase durable, certified carbon removal.
+Biochar is widely available and currently one of the most practical and accessible ways for individuals to purchase durable, certified carbon removal in small or large amounts.

 Direct Air Capture with Storage (DACCS)